 1 – Work With The Square Footage You Have

-Finding a room or a space in your home that is suitable for working is often the first challenge you encounter.
-Unless you have a spare back bedroom or renovated attic, finding a quiet corner can be a dilemma.
-Think about an area in your home that has the least amount of noise and distractions.
+Finding a room or a space in your home suitable for working is often the first challenge you encounter.
+Finding a quiet corner can be a dilemma unless you have a spare back bedroom or renovated attic.
+Think about an area in your home with the least amount of noise and distractions.

 Of course, you want optimum productivity for your home office.
 And if you can’t find some space free of distractions, you might want to consider adding a beautiful room divider.
-Adding one can cut down on visual distractions and reduce the amount of noise as well.
+Adding one can also cut down on visual distractions and reduce the amount of noise.

 2 – Creating The Perfect Work Zen Zone